How to Keep Rug Colors Vibrant & Prevent Fading | Chicago Style Guide

 A simple, consistent maintenance routine is your final line of defense.
 This is how you ensure your rug ages gracefully and evenly.

-For deep-seated dirt and grime, a professional cleaning is the only safe option.
-A proper hand-washing service is designed to revive your rug’s colors, not strip them.
+Gentle Cleaning with Non-Reactive Organic Solutions Never use harsh chemical spot cleaners or bleaches on a high-quality area rug.
+These can chemically strip the dyes from the fibers, causing fading that is just as bad as sun damage.
+Blot spills immediately with a clean, white cloth and water.
+For deep-seated dirt, a professional cleaning is the only safe option.
+A proper hand-washing service that uses non-reactive organic solutions is designed to revive your rug’s colors, not strip them.
 Learn about our professional Chicago rug cleaning service to see how it’s done safely.

 Click HERE to watch a video on rug maintenance!